-With the 90th Academy Awards coming up honoring the great films of the past year, we understand if you’re overwhelmed with what to watch.
-The 2018 Oscars is a year of many firsts, notably with Rachel Morrison as the first ever female cinematographer nominated for Best Cinematography and Greta Gerwig as the first female director to be nominated for direction for her directorial debut.
+With the 90th Academy Awards coming up honoring the great films of the past year, we understand if you’re overwhelmed trying to watch them all.
+The 2018 Oscars is a year of many firsts, notably with Rachel Morrison as the first ever female nominated for Best Cinematography and Greta Gerwig as the first female director to be nominated for her directorial debut.
 From best picture nominees to cinematography to set design, we’ve round up our top 9 Oscar-nominees for you!

 Dunkirk, dir.
 Christopher Nolan